williaml4292/sep-10-freedom-project/tool/learning-log.md

  Does not affect a variable created with `assign` and used as a string.
 `elseif`
 Adds a second conditional (it's a tag)
+* `case` and `when`
+Use when "when" you use "case".
+Case allows you to have different strings depending on the value of the variable.

  <!--
 * Links you used today (websites, videos, etc)